Linji school

 Statue of Linji Yixuan, the namesake of the Linji school.

-The Línjì school (臨濟宗 (Línjì zōng)) is a school of Chan Buddhism named after Linji Yixuan (d.
+The Linji school (臨濟宗 (Línjì zōng)) is a school of Chan Buddhism named after Linji Yixuan (d.
 866).
 It took prominence in Song China (960–1279), spread to Japan as the Rinzai school and influenced the nine mountain schools of Korean Seon.

 History

 Five Dynasties and Ten Kingdoms Period (907–960/979 CE)

 Before the Song dynasty, the Linji school was rather obscure and very little is known about its early history.

 The Five Dynasties and Ten Kingdoms period (五代十國 (五代十国, Wǔdài Shíguó)) (907–960/979 CE) was an era of political upheaval between the fall of the Tang dynasty and the founding of the Song.
 During this period, five dynasties quickly succeeded one another in the north, and more than twelve independent states were established, of which only ten are traditionally listed.

-This division into various regions and kingdoms led to a diversification of Chan factions, reflected in the Five Houses of Chán.
-The Fayan school was especially influential in the Southern Tang (937-975) and Wuyue (907-978).
+This division into various regions and kingdoms led to a diversification of Chan factions, reflected in the Five Houses of Chan.
+The Fayan school was especially influential in the Southern Tang (937–975) and Wuyue (907–978).
 It propagated jiaochan yizhi, "harmony between Chan and the Teaching", in opposition to jiaowai biechuan, "a special transmission outside the teaching", the latter eventually becoming one of the defining slogans of Chan.